inab/responsive.graphviz.svg/README.md

 Returns a jQuery set of DOM elements linked with `node` (in an undirected graph); if includeEdges is true if also includes the edges

 `GraphvizSvg.tooltip($elements, show)`
-Show/hide tooltips on the SOM elements in the `$elements` set
+Show/hide tooltips on the DOM elements in the `$elements` set

 `GraphvizSvg.bringToFront($elements)`
 Brings the DOM elements in the jQuery set to the front